openupthecloud/code-of-ethics/README.md

 3. **Be conscious of representation** — When running events, consider inviting a range of folks from different backgrounds.
 Where possible, share opportunities to those who are new to the industry.

-4. **Provide free options** — Where possible, grant an option to receive a product or service without paying, e.g. if someone is unemployed.
+4. **Provide free options** — Where possible, grant an option to receive a product or service without paying, e.g. if someone is unemployed, offer a free option.
+Vet backgrounds ethically.

 5. **Provide weighted pricing based on region** - If possible, provide discounts to those in countries with weaker currencies, price based on local economies, not based solely on western economies.